hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 Such rules require a special case *in every* function that works on general arguments.

 [20:02:11](#16605937311306fRTtv:gitter.im) <hiiamboris (NOT THIS ONE)>:
-Besides, math doesn't have *variables*, so what should it define? í ½í¸‰
+Besides, math doesn't have *variables*, so what should it define? ğŸ˜‰

 [20:02:12](#16605937321307DPPEp:gitter.im) <dockimbel>:
 You are again over-generalizing your own use-cases...